-As prime Astrium builds, owns, operates and co-finances the system’s infrastructure.
-Astrium also implements and provides the data transmission services to ESA and customers worldwide.
+As prime Airbus Defence and Space builds, owns, operates and co-finances the system’s infrastructure.
+Airbus Defence and Space also implements and provides the data transmission services to ESA and customers worldwide.

 ESA funds the SpaceDataHighway development through its Advanced Research in Telecommunication Systems (ARTES) Programme.
-It is also the anchor customer through the Sentinel satellite missions.
-As part of the European Copernicus initiative (formerly GMES Global Monitoring for Environment and Security), the Sentinel satellites will provide data for the operational provision of geo-information products and services throughout Europe and the globe.
-EDRS provides the data relay services for the Sentinel satellites facilitating a rapid downlink of large volumes of imagery.
+As part of the European Commission´s Copernicus initiative (formerly GMES Global Monitoring for Environment and Security), which is the anchor customer, the Sentinel satellites will provide data for the operational provision of geo-information products and services throughout Europe and the globe.
+SpaceDataHighway provides the data relay services for the Sentinel satellites facilitating a rapid downlink of large volumes of imagery.

 Learn more about